lanefrasier/Julias-Online-Math-Notes/README.md

 I’ve always had a restless curiosity about **how** things work and, more importantly, **why** they work.
 Digging into the deeper questions gives me clarity and a solid foundation for real-world applications, which is why I majored in pure mathematics for my undergraduate degree.

 Mathematics offers a universal lens.
 From the principle axioms, entire worlds of math can be extrapolated.
-As innovation and technology accelerate, I’m eager to help elevate that foundation into more advanced areas. **Quantum computing captivates me precisely because it once looked impossible.** That seeming impossibility fuels my drive to explore, understand, and ultimately contribute meaningful advances to the field.
+As innovation and technology accelerate, I’m eager to help elevate that foundation into more advanced areas.
+As I prepare for a mathematics degree at the University of Vienna, I’m exploring math-intensive specialisations with strong technological applications—ultimately aiming to channel this foundation into the emerging field of **quantum cybersecurity**. **Quantum systems captivate me precisely because it once looked impossible.** That seeming impossibility fuels my drive to explore, understand, and ultimately contribute meaningful advances to the field.

 ---